-The two samples obtained were prepared by sanding and polishing and their annual growth-ring widths were measured.
-The data of these measurements is given at the end of this report.
-These data were then compared with each other by the Litton/Zainodin grouping procedure (see appendix).
-Unfortunately, there is no satisfactory cross-matching between them and a reliable site chronology cannot be formed.
+All four samples were prepared by sanding and polishing and their growth-ring widths measured; the data of these measurements are given at the end of the report.
+All samples were compared with each other by the Litton/Zainodin grouping procedure (see Appendix).